 Oh, sometimes its hard to not have anyone to share this with, but I'll live

-looking cushions towards the shade of a palapa and commence relaxation.
+Not one to let that naw at me, I drag a heavy wooden lounger painted a tacky green with sad looking cushions towards the shade of a beach palapa and commence relaxation.

-Surprised by the Wifi signal being super strong at Thanh Kieu, I did a little Phu Quoc investigating, and there was lots to do around the island.
-Hiking paths in the jungle, night markets, scuba diving, and little jaunts on a rented scooter.
-I struggled with an urge to venture out, knowing full well my whole goal on Phu Quoc was to chill.
-So I literally force myself to not move from my beach lounge unless I needed to wade out into the ocean for a non-refreshing soak in water that was significantly higher than my own body temperature.
-The surf was like a little washing machine on the gentle cycle, and I'd make
+Surprised by the Wifi signal being super strong at Thanh Kieu, I did a little Phu Quoc investigating, and found there was lots to do around the island.
+Hiking paths into the jungle, night markets, scuba diving, and little jaunts on a rented scooter.

 Such beautiful gardens at the resort, a little dry, but surviving.
 I enjoyed seeing all the flowers on my walks